YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     sudo netstat -plunt |grep postgres

 ### 2.2.
 Application Layer run-state management
+Remember to cd to the product instance dir you are going to work on for example: cd /vagrant/opt/csitea/qto/qto.0.6.5.dev.ysg
+All the examples bellow are assuming you've done that in advance.

 #### 2.2.1. start the application layer
 To start the application layer in development mode use the morbo command ( debug output will be shown ) , to start it in production mode use the hypnotoad pattern

+    # start hypnotoad ( does the stop as well )
     bash src/bash/qto/qto.sh -a mojo-hypnotoad-start
+    # start morbo
     bash src/bash/qto/qto.sh -a mojo-morbo-start

 #### 2.2.2. stop the application layer
 To stop the application layer in development mode use the morbo command ( debug output will be shown ) , to start it in production mode use the hypnotoad pattern.
+Note that the morbo command does not stop any running morbo on OTHER product instance dir, but the hypnotoad does stop all - aka hypntotoad as the binary of production must be running only on 1 and only one instance on a host.

+    # only stop hypno
     bash src/bash/qto/qto.sh -a mojo-hypnotoad-stop
+    # only stop morbo
     bash src/bash/qto/qto.sh -a mojo-morbo-stop

 #### 2.2.3.
 Restart OS network service